sitver/sitver.github.io/_posts/2015-06-01-netflix-petition.md

 title: Sign The Petition &#58; Keep Netflix Ad-free!
 thumbnail: /img/netflix-television.jpg
 ---
+## Update: Netflix Founder/CEO Reed Hastings posted to Facebook "No advertising coming onto Netflix.
+Period.
+Just adding relevant cool trailers for other Netflix content you are likely to love." so I guess we won (or there was never really a battle to begin with).
 #### Netflix is testing in-video advertising in a few select regions, with plans to subject all users to advertising.
 Let's [say no](https://www.change.org/p/netflix-say-no-to-commercials), before it's too late.

 ![Netflix]({{site.baseurl}}/img/netflix-television.jpg)